Have official transcripts and test scores sent to the Admissions Office:

 After completing the above step, meet with your advisor to get personalized help and to be cleared to register for classes.
 You cannot register for classes until your advisor releases the registration hold.
 To locate your advisor, go to uvu.edu and click “Find Your Advisor” or visit uvu.edu/advising .

-All students are required to attend a half-day mandatory orientation before registering for classes.
+All students are required to complete a half-day mandatory orientation before registering for classes.
 You may register for an orientation session by visiting uvu.edu/orientation .
 Orientation sessions fill up quickly; register early to guarantee your spot.
 Orientation events are designed to make your transition to university life a success and introduce you to the many services, programs and resources available at UVU.

 After your advisor has cleared you and you have attended the mandatory orientation meeting, log on to UVLink, go to the “Student” tab and select “Planning Your Education.”
 Inside the "Registration Tools for Students" section, select "Look Up Classes.”
 For questions regarding registration, call One Stop at 801-863-4636.
 Fall registration opens in early April; spring registration opens in early November.

 More information on tuition deadlines can be found on the student timetable located at uvu.edu/schedule.
 Students must have tuition paid, financial aid awarded or be enrolled in a UVU Tuition Payment Plan to prevent their class schedule from being dropped for nonpayment.
 TO access UVU's online payment services, log on to UVLink and locate "Financing & Paying for Your Education" under the "Student" tab.

 The deadline for scholarship applications is Feb.
 1.